Sanchaita Hazra - UoU Econ

 University of Utah

-I am a third-year PhD student in Economics at the University of Utah.
-My research interests are behavioral economics, experimental economics (Lab/Field), and applied microeconomics.
+I am a fourth-year PhD student in Economics at the University of Utah.
 I am advised by Prof. Haimanti Bhattacharya and Prof. Subhasish Dugar.
 I also actively collaborate with Allen Institute for Artificial Intelligence.

 CV | LinkedIn